bishwenduk029/fringe/packages/template-fly/README.md

 # Getting Started with Create Fringe App

-This project was bootstrapped with [Create Fringe App](https://github.com/ggoodman/fringe).
+This project was bootstrapped with [Create Fringe App](https://github.com/bishwenduk029/fringe).

+## Important Note: In order to deploy your apps to fly edge cloud, make sure to install flyctl command line utility.
+Relevant link for installation guide [here](https://github.com/superfly/flyctl).
 ## Available Scripts

 In the project directory, you can run: